 I love dry spice powders, particularly the ones that can be mixed with rice.
 Kafir lime leaves are aromatic and have a zesty zingy astringent flavor.
 When combined with dal and spices, you get an amazing condiment.

 This narthailai podi, a rice mix powder can be used as a garnish on other dishes like poha, upma and can also be paired with curd rice.
 I won't recommend this like idly podi, as the lime leaves flavor is too dominant and won't taste nice when paired with idly as a dipping side.

 The days, I m not in a mood to make an elaborate lunch, these dry rice mix powders come very handy.
-Just mix a tbsp of the rice mix powder to hot steaming rice, a generous drizzle of gingely oil/ghee, you are settled.
-Serve it with some crisp or make a dry curry, that’s it you have a delicious and comforting lunch.
+Just mix a tablespoon of the rice mix powder to hot steaming rice, a generous drizzle of gingely oil/ghee, you are settled.
+Serve it with some crisp or make a dry curry, that's it you have a delicious and comforting lunch.